juliaozm/JavaScriptPractice/README.md

 # JavaScriptPractice
-The solved tasks of the JS trainee level
+The solved tasks of the JS Beginner Level